commschamp/comms_champion/README.md

 # Licence
 The [COMMS Library](#comms-library) from this repository is licensed under GPLv3.
 It can be used in any product as long as its sources remain open and have the same or other compatible license.
-As an author and full copyright owner of this product I can provide a commercial license as well, please refer to [Contact Information](#contact-information) below and get in touch with me if you need one.
+As the author and full copyright owner of this product I can provide a commercial license as well, please refer to [Contact Information](#contact-information) below and get in touch with me if you need one.